LeonArndt/perth-transit-walkshed/README.md

 - Uses degree-based buffer (0.004°) instead of meters due to QGIS CRS quirks
 - includes placeholder scoring logic that can be replaced with true spatial analysis

+## Visualization
+- See Perth Walkability Map.png for example layout (transit accessibility in Perth metro)

 ## Future work
 - Amenity proximity calculation
 - Street network connectivity